b-krtls/find-my-job/README.md

 - [ ]  Implement asynchronous calls to web-scraping functions
   - [ ] There might be CAPTCHA tests if server thinks a bot is executing repeated consecutive commands, therefore it may require some testing to find ideal timing for not overloading the interface.

+- [ ] Create modules for different classes and a collection for helper functions

+- [ ]

 ### Developer Notes